Photo: New Energy Works.

-What was once the ultimate indulgence is now an expected design feature — homeowners want a spa-like experience in their master bathrooms.
-So how do you create a master bath that will suit your needs and soothe your soul?
-Read on for five ways to create a relaxing retreat in this sweet spot of your master suite.
+What was once the ultimate indulgence is now an expected design feature — homeowners want a spa-like experience in their primary bathrooms.
+So how do you create a main bath that will suit your needs and soothe your soul?
+Read on for five ways to create a relaxing retreat in this sweet spot of your primary suite.

 1. Get in the Zone

-Whirlpool soaking tubs, oversized showers with multiple heads and massaging jets, and his-and-her sinks are just a few of the design elements today’s master bathrooms include, but fitting all these features in a bathroom is a bit of an art.
-Take a page from the latest trend in kitchen design and divvy up your master bath into zones.
+Whirlpool soaking tubs, oversized showers with multiple heads and massaging jets, and his-and-her sinks are just a few of the design elements today’s primary bathrooms include, but fitting all these features in a bathroom is a bit of an art.
+Take a page from the latest trend in kitchen design and divvy up your main bath into zones.
 How?
 Create separation between the bathing areas and the sinks so you and your spouse won’t fight for space during your morning routine.
 (Straight-talk tip: Place sinks on opposite sides of the room to help preserve marital bliss.)
 If your sinks will share counter space, consider a built-in cabinet to separate the sides and keep toiletries contained.
-If square footage allows, the toilet deserves its own water closet, increasing privacy and allowing two people to occupy the room simultaneously without the restrictions of modesty.2.
-Consider Design Challenges
+If square footage allows, the toilet deserves its own water closet, increasing privacy and allowing two people to occupy the room simultaneously without the restrictions of modesty.

 See also: 10 Unique Rustic Bathrooms